-Katikati was built on land confiscated from local Maori after the 1863 land wars and given to Irish Protestant settlers by the Central Government.
-But before being settled in the 1870s, Maori had long recognized the area's potential for growing food crops.
-These days, fruit growing—particularly kiwifruit and avocado—keeps the Katikati economy afloat, perhaps providing one (of many) explanations for Katikati's name, "to nibble" in Maori.
-Katikati's most noticeable features are the 42 murals around town and good antiques stores.
-Another unusual attraction is the Haiku Pathway, a walking trail studded with haiku-etched boulders.
-The path starts at the Katikati Bus Company on Katikati's Main Street and leads down to the river.
+Katikati was built on land confiscated from local Māori after the 1863 land wars and given to Irish Protestant settlers by the Central Government, the only planned Irish settlement anywhere.
+Long before the Irish arrived, Māori had recognized the area's potential for growing food crops.
+These days, fruit growing—particularly kiwifruit and avocado—keeps the Katikati economy afloat, perhaps providing one (of many) explanations for Katikati's name, "to nibble" in Māori.
+Katikati's most noticeable features are more than 50 murals around town, depicting its history.
+Another interesting attraction is the Haiku Pathway, a walking trail studded with haiku-etched boulders.
+The path starts on Katikati's Main Street and leads down to the river.
 Pick up a map of the route at Katikati Visitor Information.